curityio/mcp-authorization-secured-api/TASKS.md

 ## Business Theme (DONE)

-Use trades as a money-based resource to make the reader think about security implications.
+Use stock prices as a money-based resource to make the reader think about security implications.\
+The theme should make the reader think about whether they would expose such data to AI agents.

 ## Dynamic Client Registration (TODO)